 If an adrenal gland tumor has spread to another part in the body from where it started, doctors call it metastatic cancer.
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

 Your treatment may include a combination of surgery, radiation therapy, and chemotherapy.
-Palliative care will also be important to help relieve symptoms and side effects.
+Palliative and supportive care will also be important to help relieve symptoms and side effects.

 A remission is when tumor cells cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.